 This was the simple message I left to two colleagues before I signed off work the other day and laid on my bed with a hot water bottle on my back.

-This simple message had to Googling to know if my action was considered professional enough.
+This simple message had me Googling to know if my action was considered professional enough.
 Thoughts ran through my mind and I couldn’t stop wondering.
 Should I have simply said I was ill?
 Have I given away too much personal information?

 I was in a battle with myself.
 I wondered about how necessary it was to inform anyone about my period.